We’ve all heard about the “tenant from hell."

 You know, the one that that knows every law, knows how to take advantage of the system, and will take advantage of you and live for free in your rental property for the next year?

 Unfortunately, tenant-friendly states like Massachusetts, California, New York, and others, just make it harder for us to run a good business.
 They make the situation worse for us and for prospective tenants!

 So, the key is to try to avoid the bad ones in the first place!

-The single most important thing a landlord can do is to screen the tenant.
-You should implement a formal screening process and application with an application fee.
+The single most important thing a landlord can do to avoid bad tenants is to screen them.
+In fact, MOST landlords have little to no screening process, which is why you should implement a formal screening process and application with an application fee.
 The application fee should cover the cost of doing a background check, credit check, and eviction records check.